 The Popular Combo

 Priorities + Due Dates easily make the first place!
 Our power users love that you can sort tasks in List View by the due date and then check the task’s priorities to determine precisely which tasks most urgently need your attention!

 The team at Soundstripe uses this exact combo to quickly see what items are most important to the day at hand.

 ClickUp was built with these two integrations, so I was glad to see that our power users were taking advantage of these.

 Slack – Active users: 17% – Power users: 30%

 GitHub – Active users: 9% – Power users: 15%

-These integrations are what tend to seperate our professional teams from our casual teams.
-The ease of keeping track of changes to the workflow and direct understanding of the task at hand, makes all the difference in efficiency.
+These integrations are what tend to separate our professional teams from our casual teams.
+The ease of keeping track of changes to the workflow and direct understanding of the task at hand makes all the difference in efficiency.

 If you want to get more done, enable our features, fall in love with your work, and achieve power user status!